microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 **doc**
   A url to the documentation page.

-## default values
+### default values

-A property can be defined with a default value by passing it using the attribute “value”.
+A property can be defined with a default value by passing it using the attribute "value".
 A default can be attached to primitives, enums, strings, arrays, sets and maps.

 Default values can be overridden in inherited schemas.
 To do that, the inherited property should keep the same 'id', 'typeid' and 'context' as the base property it overrides.

 Default values of arrays, sets, and maps also support polymorphic typed entries.
 In other words an array of 'typeid' shape, can have items of 'typeid' square and/or circle where square and circle inherit from shape.
 To define polymorphic values, the attribute 'typedValue' containing a 'typeid' and 'value' is used.

 ```json
 {